karyanloh/-Raddit/journals/yuki.md

 * I continued worked on the authentication for backend endpoints with teammates.
 * I worked on the login frontend page and can get a token when I login now.

+## January 12, 2023
+Today, I worked on:

+* I fixed out bugs for the fontend login page likes handling errors.
+* I added some authentication for backend endpoints.